amitoj/lttrs-android/README.md

 ## jmap-mua

-Lttrs is based on on [jmap-mua](https://github.com/iNPUTmice/jmap) which is basically a headless email client or a library that handles everything an email client would aside from data storage and UI.
+Ltt.rs is based on [jmap-mua](https://github.com/iNPUTmice/jmap) which is basically a headless email client or a library that handles everything an email client would aside from data storage and UI.
 There is also lttrs-cli which uses the same library.

 ## Try it